Universal properties of single particle excitations across the many-body localization transition: I. Introduction

-The violation of CCFS bound, as well as the disparity between phenomenology and numerical calculations prompted a modified renormalization group approach ~\cite{Vasseur1,Vasseur2,morningstar1} that predicted a Kosterlitz-Thouless (KT) like transition.
-This approach, which is based on avalanche mechanism of delocalization to MBL transition~\cite{avalanche,morningstar2}, has been explored in some recent numerical studies~\cite{Prosen,Mace,Meisner}.
-In short, there is no agreement on the nature of the delocalization to MBL transition, so it is critical to identify appropriate physical observables that can characterize the MBL transition.
+In the context of MBL, some phenomenological real-space renormalization group studies predicted a critical point at the MBL transition with the critical exponent $\nu \sim 3$~\cite{RG_Ehud,RG_Potter,RG_zhang,RG_Dumit,RG_Yao} that satisfies the CCFS bound.
+One major source of concern has been that the finite-size scaling analysis for the conventional characterizations of the MBL phase, such as level spacing ratio and entanglement entropy give the critical exponent $\nu \le 1$ violating the CCFS bound~\cite{Bardarson,Luitz,khemani,Piotr}.
+There are only a few exceptions, such as the Schmidt gap, which has been shown to be consistent with the CCFS criterion~\cite{RIM,LRME,Bayat2}.
+The violation of the CCFS bound, as well as the disparity between phenomenology and numerical calculations prompted an avalanche based~\cite{avalanche,morningstar2} renormalization group approach ~\cite{Vasseur1,Vasseur2,morningstar1} that predicted a Kosterlitz-Thouless (KT) like transition and has been explored in some recent numerical studies~\cite{Prosen,Mace,Meisner}.
+In short, there is no agreement on the nature of the delocalization to MBL transition, so it is essential to identify appropriate physical observables that can characterize the MBL transition.